garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 around the day leave me with more to be desired.

 ### The would I go back?
-Describe if I'd want to go back and why?

-I would most definitely like to go back to Copper under 2 stipuations.
+I would most definitely like to go back to Copper under 2 stipulations.
 1. We have a smaller group for the day.
 We were probably running a group of about 10 people with a wide variety of abilities.
-Couple that with the fact that only 2 people in our group really knew their way around, we spent a lot of time making sure we could keep people together.
+Couple that with the fact that only 2 people in our group knew their way around, we spent a lot of time making sure we could keep people together.
 1. We don't go on a Saturday.
 I'll get into it more later on but Copper is probably always going to be busy on a weekend.

-On a positive note, Copper definitely has a lot of difficult, varying, and fun terrain.
-With it's elevation being so high, the snow is probably pretty consistently reliable.
+On a positive note, Copper has a lot of difficult, varying, and fun terrain.
+With its elevation being so high, the snow is probably pretty consistently reliable.
-It is likely big enough to accomodate multiple days of skiing too.
+It is likely big enough to accommodate multiple days of skiing too.

 ## The day